Doregon/quick-hackintosh-guides/usb-creation/mac-latest-version.md

-# Making the installer for the latest version of macOS
+# Making the installer for the latest version of macOS on a Mac
 #### Currently macOS Big Sur 11

 It's pretty simple, really.
 This guide will show you how to create a **full installer** for macOS (which enables you to not have to be connected to the internet at install time.)
 This guide works in any version of macOS from El Capitan (10.11) onwards.
 All you need are the following: